allegro/marathon-consul/README.md

 ## Code

-Project is based on
+This project is based on

 * [mesos-consul](https://github.com/CiscoCloud/mesos-consul)
 * [marathon-consul](https://github.com/CiscoCloud/marathon-consul)

 ## License

-marathon-consul is released under the Apache 2.0 license (see [LICENSE](LICENSE))
+Marathon-consul is released under the Apache 2.0 license (see [LICENSE](LICENSE))